silverstripeltd/silverstripe-pagefeedback/README.md

 This module is predominantly both a `DataExtension` and a `Extension`.
 You must apply them on the page type(s) and their respective controller(s) where you wish to be able to render the feedback form.

-If you wanted to enable it's functionality on all pages you would:
+If you wanted to enable its functionality on all pages you would:

 ```yml
 Page: